Astt3r/Astt3r/README.md

 ## 📌 Featured Work

 * **Fundación Juan XXIII (Freelance CMS):** Designed and developed a complete full-stack web platform for an educational foundation, managing the end-to-end lifecycle from database architecture to the UI.
-* **Junta Transparente:** A neighborhood board data viewer and public allocations system built as my graduation project.
+* **Junta Transparente (Graduation Project):** A collaborative neighborhood board data viewer and public allocations system.
+(Backend and architecture repository).
-* **Game Development:** Creator of *Blind Hero* (an arcade platformer built in Unity) and currently developing on side projects
+* **Game Development:** Creator of *Blind Hero*, an arcade platformer with custom mechanics built in Unity. 🕹️ [Play it on itch.io](https://arxenical.itch.io/blind-hero)

 ---